Island Effect is made possible by the dedication and passion of a small group of writers and content creators – here’s a little intro to the team:

 Finola Jennings Clark

-I came to pre-independent Saint Lucia in 1970 with her adventurous Irish-English parents and twin older sisters.
-As the family got down to getting to know people, Lucian culture and places, the stage was set for my innate curiosity to develop, growing into a fascination with diverse cultures and exploration of all sorts.
+I came to pre-independent Saint Lucia in 1970 with my adventurous Irish and English parents and twin older sisters.
+As the family got down to getting to know people, Lucian culture and places, the stage was set for me to develop a fascination with diverse cultures and exploration of all sorts.

-I’m a die-hard advocate for locally-led sustainable development, with a focus on culture.
+I’m a die-hard advocate for local-led sustainable development, with a focus on culture.
 When not writing, I can usually be found researching local edible and medicinal wild-plants, changing up recipes to use local ingredients, hiking and photographing nature and culture.
-I’m also, slowly, working on a dystopian fiction set in the Caribbean and you can follow my writing and photography at finolajc.com
+I’m also, slowly, working on a dystopian fiction set in the Caribbean in the not so distant future and you can follow my writing, art and photography at finolajc.com.

-Kerby Allain comes to Island Effect with a solid background is in media communications which he studied at Mona Campus, University if the West Indies and The Venezuelan Institute for Science & Culture, Caracas, Venezuela.
+Kerby Allain comes to Island Effect with a solid background in media communications.
+He’s an alumnus of Mona Campus, University if the West Indies and The Venezuelan Institute for Science & Culture, Caracas, Venezuela.

-For over 30 years Kerby has been connected to Saint Lucia’s media landscape, starting out as a radio personality and moving on to programs manager, television news anchor and news editor.
-Kerby has always kept a foot in as he describes it, “the cold waters of Saint Lucia media,” but also worked within the public sector as Director – Information Services and he is no stranger to the travel sector, having served as Public Relations Manager for the St. Lucia Tourist Board.
+For over 30 years, Kerby has been connected to Saint Lucia’s media landscape, starting out as a radio personality and moving on to Programmes Manager, Television News Anchor and News Editor.
+Kerby has always kept a foot in as he describes it, “the cold waters of Saint Lucia media”, but also worked within the public sector as Director – Information Services, and he is no stranger to the travel sector, having served as Public Relations Manager for the St. Lucia Tourist Board.

-Kerby also volunteered for over 7 years as spokesperson for the National Emergency Management Organization, lending his well-known voice to helping ensure the public understood how to prepare for and react during emergencies.
+Kerby also volunteered for over 7 years as spokesperson for the National Emergency Management Organization, lending his well-known voice to help ensure the public understood how to prepare for and react during emergencies.

 He has concentrated on writing in the last 5 years, being employed as a ghost writer, online content developer, and program producer.
 Of his writing Kerby says, “Like ripe mangoes at the market, I choose and handle my words carefully.
 I string them together on the line of my life to dry in the sun of my thoughts.”